afsheenb/logger_example/puppet/modules/accounts/README.markdown

 Specifies the gid of the user's primary group.
 Must be specified numerically.
 Default: undef.

+#### `group`

+Specifies the name of the user's primary group.
+Must be specified as a string.
+Default: a group named the same as user name

 #### `groups`

 Specifies the user's group memberships.
 Valid values: an array.
 Default: an empty array.

+#### `create_group`

+Specifies if you want to create a group with the user's name.
+Default: true.

 #### `home`

 Specifies the path to the user's home directory.
 Default:
 * Linux, non-root user: '/home/$name'
 * Linux, root user: '/root'
 * Solaris, non-root user: '/export/home/$name'
 * Solaris, root user: '/'

 #### `home_mode`

 Manages the user's home directory permission mode.
 Valid values are in [octal notation](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-mode), specified as a string.
 Defaults to `0700`, which gives the owner full read, write, and execute permissions, while group and other have no permissions.

 #### `locked`